-Just right OCD is obsessive compulsive disorder (OCD) without the obsessive thoughts causing harsh anxiety or fear response.
-People with just right OCD tend not to have intrusive thoughts in the same way as other types of OCD; instead, they experience a subjective feeling that something is wrong.
-It is treated with the behavioral technique called exposure and response prevention (ERP).
+Just right OCD involves having obsessions and compulsions regarding things being incomplete or incorrect.
+People with just right OCD tend not to have intrusive thoughts in the same way as other types of OCD; instead, they experience a subjective feeling that something is wrong or “not just right.”
+It is treated with exposure and response prevention therapy (ERP).

 What Is Just Right OCD?

-Just right OCD is a type of OCD in which a person has a heightened sense that something is wrong in that triggering moment without there being any observable evidence.
+Just right OCD is a type of OCD in which a person has a heightened sense that something is wrong, incomplete, or just not quite right.
 Some people never know when they will be triggered or for how long they will be stuck until they achieve the “right” feeling.
 Some find that transitions such as moving from one place to the next or from one task to the next evokes this sensation.

 Common feelings associated with just right OCD include:

-- Mental & physical issues: Some have found that just right OCD is set off by visual, tactile, and auditory cues in the environment.3 One study found that 57% of OCD patients described the feelings as mental, and 42% said they experienced both mental and physical discomfort.2
+- Mental & physical issues: Some have found that just right OCD is set off by visual, tactile, and auditory cues in the environment.1 One study found that 57% of those with just right OCD described the feelings as mental, and 42% said they experienced both mental and physical discomfort.2

 Just Right OCD & Perfectionism